 Doctoral Program in Civil Engineering

-The Department of Civil Engineering currently offers two doctoral degree programs: PhD in Civil Engineering and PhD Transportation Planning and Engineering.
+The Department of Civil and Urban Engineering currently offers two doctoral degree programs: PhD in Civil Engineering and PhD in Transportation Planning and Engineering.
 Requirements for the Civil Engineering degree are detailed here.
 For information on the Transportation Planning and Engineering program, see the “Transportation ” section of this catalog.